 Any newcomer who joins a molecular biology lab will undoubtedly be asked to design, modify, or construct a plasmid.
-Although the newcomer likely knows that a plasmid is a small circular piece of DNA found in bacterial cells, she may need some extra guidance to understand the specific components that make up a plasmid and why each is important.
+A plasmid is a small circular piece of DNA found in bacterial cells, and someone new to plasmids may need some extra guidance to understand the specific components that make up a plasmid and why each is important.

 This post - the first in our new “Plasmids 101” series designed to educate all levels of scientists and plasmid lovers - serves as an introduction to plasmids.
 Plasmids 101 will provide you with an overview of general molecular biology knowledge and techniques, and empower you with a firm understanding of the fundamentals.
 Our mission is to curate a one-stop reference guide for plasmids, so that you can spend less time researching the basics and spend more time developing cleverly designed experiments and innovative solutions necessary for advancing the field.

 At their most basic level, plasmids are small circular pieces of DNA that replicate independently from the host's chromosomal DNA.
 They are mainly found in bacteria, but also exist naturally in archaea and eukaryotes such as yeast and plants.
 In nature, plasmids provide one or more functional benefits to the host such as resistance to antibiotics, degradative functions, and/or virulence.
 All natural plasmids contain an origin of replication (which controls the host range and copy number of the plasmid) and typically include a gene that is advantageous for survival, such as an antibiotic resistance gene.
 In contrast, plasmids utilized in the lab are usually artificial and designed to introduce foreign DNA into another cell.
 Minimally, lab-created plasmids have an origin of replication, selection marker, and cloning site.
 The ease of modifying plasmids and the ability of plasmids to self-replicate within a cell make them attractive tools for the life scientist or bioengineer.